oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/package.md

 In this example, the `Miner` actor is defined with a `props` method that specifies the `MiningDispatcher` constant as the dispatcher to use for this actor.
 This ensures that the mining-related actors are all using the same dispatcher, which can help with performance and resource allocation.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains the licensing information for the Alephium project.
+- This code file contains the licensing information for the Oxygenium project.

 2. What license is this code file released under?
 - This code file is released under the GNU Lesser General Public License.